MiDataInt/mdi-web-server/README.md

 ### Related repositories

-This repository does not contain web apps themselves or even the MDI apps framework - please explore these repositories for those components:
+This repository does not contain web apps themselves or even the MDI apps framework.
+Please explore these repositories for those components:

 - <https://github.com/MiDataInt/mdi-manager>
 - <https://github.com/MiDataInt/mdi-apps-framework>